DataAR/Data-Analysis-in-R/README.md

 This repository contains the necessary files to do several exercises and examples that can be found in the book.
 To download them, one can simply click on *Clone or download* and then on *Download ZIP*.
 This will download the full repository except file *flights.csv*, which must be accessed separately due to its large size.
 To do so, simply enter the datasets folder, click on *flights.csv* and then click on *download*.
 This will open the file in a browser window from which it can be downloaded (the process may take several minutes).

+Folder *codes* contains an R markdown file with all code snippets in the book:

+1. File *Codes R book.Rmd*.
+2. File *Codes-R-book.html* and folder files.

-The files are used in the following exercises and examples:
+Folder *datasets* contains files used in exercises and examples (sections 3.2 and 3.3):

 1. File *easy.csv*.
 Used in Exercise 3.2.
 2. File *hard.csv*.
 Used in Exercise 3.2.
 3. File *flights.json*.
 Used in Exercise 3.3.
 4. File *flights.xlsx*.
 Used in Exercise 3.3.
 5. File *flights.csv*.
 Used in Section 3.3.3 Practical examples

+Folder *webs* contains website files for the scrapping exercises (section 3.2)

 6. File *RottenTomatoes.htm*.
 Used in Exercise 3.7.
 7. File *GoodReads.mhtml*.
 Used in Exercise 3.8.
 8. File *NBA 19_20.mhtml*.
 Used in ???.